 Kazuki Santa*, Yoshio Kumazawa and Isao Nagaoka Pages 794 - 802 ( 9 )

-Objective: Grape phytochemicals mainly consist of a variety of chemicals that include terpenoid (oleanolic acid), carotenoids (β-carotene, lutein), and flavonoids: flavon-3-ols (quercetin), flavan-3-ols (catechins), anthocyanins, oligomers and polymers (tannins and proanthocyanidins), and resveratrol.
+Discussion: Grape phytochemicals mainly consist of a variety of chemicals that include terpenoid (oleanolic acid), carotenoids (β-carotene, lutein), and flavonoids: flavon-3-ols (quercetin), flavan-3-ols (catechins), anthocyanins, oligomers and polymers (tannins and proanthocyanidins), and resveratrol.
 Phytochemicals improve the dysbiosis (gut microbiota complication) induced by metabolic syndrome and regulate inflammatory diseases induced by TNF-α production.
-Once absorbed, flavonoids change into glucuronide-form, move into bloodstream and reach to the inflammatory sites including liver, lung and sites of arteriosclerosis, where they become active.
+Once absorbed, flavonoids change into glucuronide-form, move into the bloodstream and reach the inflammatory sites including liver, lung, and sites of arteriosclerosis, where they become active.
 Furthermore, oleanolic acid acts on TGR5 - the cholic acid receptor, as an agonist of cholic acid.
 These anti-inflammatory effects of phytochemicals have been proven by the experimental animal studies and the clinical trials.

-Conclusion: It is expected the new health food products will be created from grape skins and seeds, since grape phytochemicals participate in the prevention of inflammatory diseases like intestine-related inflammatory diseases.
+Conclusion: It is expected the new health food products will be created from grape skins and seeds since grape phytochemicals participate in the prevention of inflammatory diseases like intestine-related inflammatory diseases.